Observatory

 • Filters: ZWO L, R, G, B, Ha, OIII, SII (1.25")

-Set of filters for color imaging and narrowband shooting.
+A set of filters for capturing color images and narrowband imaging.

 Eliminates optical distortions, ensuring image sharpness.